Revision, as of September 17, 2025

 Section 3.1 – Individual Membership

-Individual members are those persons who have demonstrated values consistent with the Federation’s purpose and made or satisfied a financial pledge consistent with the Federation’s gift acceptance policy and who are approved for Individual Membership in accordance with the policies and procedures established by the Board of Trustees.
+Individual members are those persons whose values are aligned with the Federation’s purpose and made or satisfied a financial pledge consistent with the Federation’s gift acceptance policy and who are approved for Individual Membership in accordance with the policies and procedures established by the Board of Trustees.

 Each Individual Member is entitled to a single vote at Federation Member meetings.